Pylons/pyramid_cookbook/docs/pylons/migrate.rst

   Pylons serves static files.)
 * Wrap the Pylons application in a Pyramid view.
 See pyramid.wsgiapp.wsgiapp2_.

-Also see the `Porting Applications to Pyramid`_ section in the Cookbook.
+Also see the :ref:`porting` section in the Cookbook.

 *Caution:* running a Pyramid and a Pylons application simultaneously may bring up some tricky issues such as coordiating database connections, sessions, data